modular/modular/KGEN/docs/public/programming-manual.md

 This default applies to all arguments uniformly, including the `self` argument of methods.
-The borrowed convention passes an *immutable reference* to the value from the caller's context, instead of copying the value.
-This is much more efficient when passing large values, or when passing expensive values like a reference counted pointer (which is the default for Python/Mojo classes), because the copy constructor and destructor don't have to be invoked when passing the argument.
+The borrowed convention passes an *immutable reference* to the value from the caller's context instead of copying the value.
+This is much more efficient when passing large values or when passing expensive values like a reference counted pointer (which is the default for Python/Mojo classes), because the copy constructor and destructor don't have to be invoked when passing the argument.
 Here is a more elaborate example building on the code